Super Night with Tubelight

-Super Night with Tubelight was an Indian comedy television special developed by Sunil Grover and was broadcast on Sony TV.
+Super Night with Tubelight is a 2017 Indian comedy television special developed by Sunil Grover and was broadcast on Sony TV.
 The special episode was hosted by Aparshakti Khurana.
 It was scheduled to release on 18 June 2017, but got aired a day before; due to the final match of 2017 ICC Champions Trophy between India and Pakistan on 18 June.

 The episode was made by Sunil Grover for Salman Khan, where Khan promoted his film Tubelight.
 Grover reported DNA, "I came back to Sony only for a very special person, Salman Khan.
 It's a special show dedicated to his new film Tubelight."